glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 fields that are semantically not the same.

-Fields have to be explicitly marked as `@shareable` to allow multiple subgraphs to define it.
-And it ensures the step of allowing a field to be served from multiple subgraphs is an explicit, coordinated decision.
+Fields have to be explicitly marked as `@shareable` to allow multiple subgraphs to define them.
+This ensures the step of allowing a field to be served from multiple subgraphs is an explicit, coordinated decision.

 If multiple subgraphs define the same field, these are assumed to be semantically equivalent, and the executor is free to choose between them as it sees fit.

-Note: Key fields are always considered sharable.
+Note: Key fields are always considered shareable.

 ### @require